inkdropapp/docs/src/app/reference/clip-web-pages-from-browser/page.md

 You can choose a notebook and add tags if you want.

-If you want to clip a part of the web page, select the part and click the Inkdrop toolbar button.

-Click "Save page" button, then the window will close and the clipped page will be saved.
+Click the "**Save Clip**" button, then the window will close and the clipped page will be saved.

 ## Mobile